|

 pay even if the employer tries to claim an employee was

 properly terminated or was fired for misconduct.
+While the process to

 apply for Nevada unemployment is fairly easy, it becomes